 The pion valence quark distribution has been extracted from various Drell-Yan data for pion-nucleon/pion-nucleus scattering, while theoretical predictions do not yield consistent results with the experimental extraction, especially in large-$x$ region~\cite{Holt:2010vj}.
 LaMET calculations will be able to shed valuable light on how to resolve this disagreement, provided that all systematics are well under control.

 In principle, calculating the pion valence PDF is easier than the proton PDF.
-First, the pion state is easier to produce and the number of contractions in the quark is fewer.
+First, the pion state is easier to produce and the quark contractions are fewer.
 Second, the energy gap between the first excited and ground state of the pion is much bigger than the energy gap of the proton.
-Therefore, the excited state contamination is easier to control.
-In Table~\ref{tab:lattice-pion_PDF}, we summarize the lattice calculations of the pion valence quark PDF that have been carried out so far.
-The matching coefficient is the same as that of the proton isovector quark PDF.
-The simulation was first performed in Ref.~\cite{Chen:2018fwa} with the same lattice setup and procedure used in exploratory studies of the proton PDF.
+Therefore, the excited-state contamination is easier to control.
+The simulation was first performed in~\cite{Chen:2018fwa} with the same lattice setup and procedure used in exploratory studies of the proton PDF.
 A more thorough study on the pion valence quark PDF was done by the lattice QCD group of BNL~\cite{Izubuchi:2019lyk}.
-It is worth to point out that the excited state contamination was thoroughly studied using multi-state fit, with the ground and first excited states agreeing with the expected dispersion relation~(see Fig.~\ref{fig:lattice-pion_effmass_BNL_2019}), indicating that the excited contamination is well under control.
+It is worth pointing out that the excited state contamination was thoroughly studied using multi-state fits, with the ground and first excited states both agreeing with the expected dispersion relations, indicating that the excited contamination is well under control.
 The comparison of the lattice results from quasi-PDF, pseudo-PDF and current-current correlator approach are shown in Fig.~\ref{fig:lattice-pion_valence_pseudo_2019}.
 Note that the $\rm LP^3$~\cite{Chen:2018fwa} result was obtained using Fourier transformation and inversion of factorization formula, while other three groups used parameterization models to fit the lattice data.
-More dedicated effort is needed to reduce the errors and a meaningful comparison between different operators and analysis methods shall be made.
+More dedicated effort is needed to reduce the errors, and a meaningful comparison between different operators and analysis methods should be made.

-For other mesons, we would like to mention that there is study of kaon valence quark PDF using MILC configurations~\cite{Lin:2020ssv}.
+For other mesons, we would like to mention that there is a study of kaon valence quark PDF using MILC configurations~\cite{Lin:2020ssv}.